 Just make it easy and make it convenient!

 Their job is to come to your store and your job is to make it easy!

 I needed to upgrade my internet from 100Mbps to 500 Mbps.
 I chatted with my ISP online, and they confirmed the upgrade and said the new charge would hit my credit card once the tech had come in to change and test the new equipment.

 The agent asked me to make an appointment for the tech to visit me.

 I received a text asking, saying “do you want to make an appointment?”

-I said, “Yes,” they offered me a bunch of slots, I picked one and they sent me a confirmation saying the slot was “reserved” and to send the word “Change” if I needed to change the appointment.
+I said, “Yes,” and they offered me a bunch of slots, I picked one and they sent me a confirmation saying the slot was “reserved” and to send the word “Change” if I needed to change the appointment.

 On the day of the appointment, my schedule had changed and I could not see the technician that day.
-I sent the word “Change,” they offered me revised slots, I picked another day and the technician came and diagnosed that I needed some further equipment.
+I sent the word “Change,” and they offered me revised slots, I picked another day and the technician came and diagnosed that I needed some further equipment.
 They asked me to make another appointment via text, and he came that day and fixed my internet.
-And oh, by the way, on the day of the appointment when he was on the way to my home, I got a text and could track him coming to my house a-la Uber!
+And oh, by the way, on the day of the appointment when he was on the way to my home, I got a text and could track him coming to my house a la Uber!